Lindsey Graham Opposes Hunter Biden Subpoena in Impeachment Trial

 It is still unclear whether moderate senators such as Sens.
 Mitt Romney (R-UT), Susan Collins (R-ME), and Lisa Murkowski (R-AK) will support subpoenaing Biden in exchange for testimonies from Acting White House Chief of Staff Mick Mulvaney and former Trump White House National Security Advisor John Bolton — two officials that the lawmakers have said they are interested in hearing from.

-Graham’s position places him at odds with Sens.
-Rand Paul (R-KY), who has argued that President Trump’s legal defense team should have the ability to interview whoever they want for the proceedings — including former vice president Joe Biden’s youngest son.
+Graham’s position places him at odds with Sen. Rand Paul (R-KY), who has argued that President Trump’s legal defense team should have the ability to interview whoever they want for the proceedings — including former vice president Joe Biden’s youngest son.

 “The president gets to call anybody he thinks would be good for his defense, the prosecution can call who they want, but I don’t think we should selectively call witnesses that don’t like the president,” Paul argued last Friday.